Our Essential Pillars of Health

 c) Supplementation - get a quality Nrf2 activator made out of plant ingredients and supplement daily to decrease your oxidative stress levels, keep your cells healthy, reduce inflammation, and slow down ageing.

 d) Exercise - while exercising actually stimulates some free radical production it turns on massive antioxidant enzyme power in the body.
 HIIT (High Intensity Interval Training) has been found to be the most efficient, but honestly - do the exercise YOU like.
-If you like it, you’ll actually do it and enjoyment is another really good health booster :)
+If you like it, you’ll actually do it and also enjoyment is another really good health booster :)

 3. HEALTHY MITOCHONDRIA